secure-passphrase/lib-v0.0.1-deprecated/README.md

 Lightweight libraries for generating secure passphrases and converting passphrases to/from cryptographic keys.

 Default dictionary used here is an 8K short common english word condensate of Alan Beale's public domain ("2 of 12") dictionary.
-Any dictionary can be used - see link below for custome dictionary creation tool.
+Any dictionary can be used - see link below for custom dictionary creation tool.

 Key to phrase and phrase to key conversion follows RFC1751 conventions.